Yegor-men/tracetorch/README.md

 pip install tracetorch
 ```

-To use, simply do:
+To import, you can just do ``import tracetorch``, although more frequently it will look like this:

 ```
-import tracetorch
+import tracetorch as tt
+from tracetorch import snn
 ```

 ## Usage examples